-You may have seen braille in elevators and on ATMs and door signs, but brushed it off as a rudimentary guide for blind people.
-As a math student, you may have seen braille in a homework problem involving patterns and binary choices.
+You may have seen braille in elevators and on ATMs and door signs, but brushed it off as something that’s for blind people and not for you.
+As a student, you may have seen braille in a math problem involving patterns and binary choices.
 As a puzzle enthusiast, you may have seen braille in a decryption challenge.
-But is that all to braille?
+But is that all there is to braille?

 For an upcoming Toastmasters speech, I decided to get to know braille, by researching and interviewing locals who professionally work with people who are blind and visually impaired.
 Surprisingly, the more I looked into braille, the more I realized its diminishing role in the modern world.
 I want to address the problem today.